-Traditional survey sources
+1. Traditional survey sources

-- 29. The US Census Bureau produces annual estimates of the population as of 1 July each year.
-The ACS/PRCS are annual continuous household surveys of the US population that ask detailed information previously collected on the decennial census long form.
-The ACS currently surveys about 3.5 million households per year, while the PRCS has a sample of 36,000 Puerto Rican addresses. - 30.
-Using the previous methodology, estimates of migration flows from Puerto Rico to the United States were based on responses to the ACS residence one year ago (ROYA) question, which asks where respondents lived one-year before the survey.
-Conversely, migration flows from the United States to the Puerto were derived from the PRCS ROYA question.
-The net migration estimate is derived from subtracting the in- and out-migration flows. - 31.
+26. The United States Census Bureau produces annual estimates of the population as of 1 July each year.
+The American Community Survey and Puerto Rican Community Survey (ACS/PRCS) are annual continuous household surveys of the United States population that ask detailed information previously collected on the decennial census long form.
+The ACS currently surveys about 3.5 million households per year, while the PRCS has a sample of 36,000 Puerto Rican addresses.

+- 27. Using the previous methodology, estimates of migration flows from Puerto Rico to the United States were based on responses to the ACS residence one-year ago (ROYA) question, which asks where respondents lived one-year before the survey.
+Conversely, migration flows from the United States to Puerto Rico were derived from the PRCS ROYA question.
+The net migration estimate is derived from subtracting the in- and out-migration flows. - 28.
 Data are collected on a continuous basis throughout the calendar year, though movement could have occurred at any time over a 2-year period, depending on when the respondent was included in the sample and when they actually moved.
-Net migration from Puerto Rico not only impacts the population estimate for Puerto Rico, but also for the mainland United States, as it is included as part of the mainland's net international migration component.
+Puerto Rico net migration not only impacts the population estimate for Puerto Rico, but also for the mainland United States, as it is included as part of the mainland's net international migration component.

-Air passenger traffic data as an alternative source
+2. Air passenger traffic data as an alternative source